florian-heer/aws-slack-slash-command/README.md

 make --version
 ```
 If you are on Windows check this out https://chocolatey.org/packages/make
+## Configuration
+Copy config_example.mk and rename it to config.mk and fill out every field
 ## Deploy your Stack to the AWS Cloud
 ```
 make bucket